 What else have the FCA said about the Report?

-The Report is generally updated about three-times per year and for the first time, the FCA wrote to the House of Commons Treasury Select Committee about it.
+The Report is updated approximately three-times per year.
+For the first time, the FCA has written to the House of Commons Treasury Select Committee about it, describing it as an opportunity to discuss strategic gaps in the UK’s legislative framework.
+Notable issues include:

-- Whether investment consultants should be within the FCA’s perimeter since the LDI crisis.
+- Whether investment consultants should be within the FCA’s perimeter in light of the LDI crisis.

 - The long-standing perimeter issue of SME lending.

-- The risks of harm where principals do not adequately oversee the activities of their Appointed Representatives.
+- Risks of harm where principals do not adequately oversee the activities of their Appointed Representatives.

 Action point: